jd4rider/chatsandblogs/README.md

 ## Chats and Blogs

-Chats and Blogs is a simple real-time app built with Meteor.
+Chats and Blogs is a simple real-time app built with Meteor using [Meteoris](https://github.com/meteoris/meteoris).

 ## Running the Sample